JimDesu/basis-lang/spec.md

 **Unambiguity under overload resolution.** When the underlying command name is overloaded (&sect;9.16), the partial application's supplied positions &mdash; the receiver and any bound positional arguments &mdash; must unambiguously identify a single overload.
 If multiple overloads remain compatible with the supplied positions (including the `_`-deferred positions, whose types must be deducible at construction), the partial application is a static error.
 The user resolves by either supplying additional positions until the overload is unique or by qualifying the reference explicitly.

-**Uniformity through `(T:C)` constraints.** When the method's receiver is class-bounded &mdash; `(T:C) self :: ...` &mdash; receiver-elision via `{x :: methodName}` produces a command reference whose visible signature has the type variable resolved to the static type of `x`.
-The mechanism by which the class dictionary flows &mdash; Case A as a hidden parameter from the enclosing frame, Case B embedded in the receiver's 3-word slot (&sect;9.12) &mdash; is implementation-internal and does not affect the visible signature.
+**Uniformity through `(T:C)` constraints.** When the method's receiver is concept-bounded &mdash; `(T:C) self :: ...` &mdash; receiver-elision via `{x :: methodName}` produces a command reference whose visible signature has the type variable resolved to the static type of `x`.
+The mechanism by which the concept dictionary flows &mdash; Case A as a hidden parameter from the enclosing frame, Case B embedded in the receiver's 3-word slot (&sect;9.12) &mdash; is implementation-internal and does not affect the visible signature.
 The two cases produce command references of the same shape; ceiling-tracking treats the command reference as bound by whichever lifetime is more restrictive (the captured receiver's slot, or the dictionary's source frame).

 ### 9.15 Witness Coherence: Named Coexistence and Resolution

-**Coexistence.** Multiple witnesses for one `(Subject, Class)` pair may coexist, distinguished by name.
+**Coexistence.** Multiple witnesses for one `(Subject, Concept)` pair may coexist, distinguished by name.
 Coexistence is the design center, not a conflict state: alternative satisfactions of one contract by one type (a forward and a reverse ordering; a binary and a JSON serialization) are all first-class, each a named declaration with its own canonical dictionary.
 Duplicate `(name, subject)` declarations within a module are static errors; same-head declarations with distinct subjects form a family (&sect;9.4); cross-module head collisions resolve by module qualification.

-**Resolution: unambiguous-or-selected-or-named.** Every resolution point &mdash; dispatch sites, delegation edges (&sect;9.5), combined-class composition (&sect;9.2), and installation sites (&sect;7.11, Appendix F.13) &mdash; resolves its `(Subject, Class)` pair through one precedence chain, most-local explicit choice first:
+**Resolution: unambiguous-or-selected-or-named.** Every resolution point &mdash; dispatch sites, delegation edges (&sect;9.5), combined-concept composition (&sect;9.2), and installation sites (&sect;7.11, Appendix F.13) &mdash; resolves its `(Subject, Concept)` pair through one precedence chain, most-local explicit choice first:

 1. **A per-site name.** The site names a witness directly: the method-prefix form at dispatch (`x :: (ChronoOrd :: before): y`, &sect;9.16), a witness annotation at a construction (`(SortedSet[NumberField:(Ord = ForwardOrd)])`, &sect;9.22), or a prefix clause at a plain call (`min (Ord = ForwardOrd): #m, x, y`, &sect;3.14).
-2. **A declaration-level binding.** An uppercase-LHS entry in the governing declaration's clause (&sect;9.4): a delegation-edge or parent-class binding.
+2. **A declaration-level binding.** An uppercase-LHS entry in the governing declaration's clause (&sect;9.4): a delegation-edge or parent-concept binding.
 3. **The innermost `.using` selection** on the lexical chain (&sect;2): the file's &mdash; or enclosing scope's &mdash; standing explicit choice, covering every pair the selected witness or family covers.
 4. **Unique-visible auto-select.** Exactly one witness for the pair is visible (&sect;H.4): it is selected.
 This is the whole-program common case, and single-witness programs never consult anything below tier 1's absence.
-5. **The class's canonical default** (&sect;9.1): if the class's own declaration blesses a default family, and that family has a *visible* member covering the pair, it is selected.
+5. **The concept's canonical default** (&sect;9.1): if the concept's own declaration blesses a default family, and that family has a *visible* member covering the pair, it is selected.
 The default is selection data only &mdash; it never confers visibility.
-6. **Static error**, at the site, naming the competing candidates and the remedies (name one; add a `.using`; a class author may bless a default).
+6. **Static error**, at the site, naming the competing candidates and the remedies (name one; add a `.using`; a concept author may bless a default).

 Resolution is *lazy*: competing witnesses import freely, and only an actual resolution point that reaches tier 6 errors.
 There is no import-time competition diagnostic &mdash; competition is benign until a site must choose, and the site that must choose gets a precise error rather than the import getting a vague warning.

 **Family resolution.** At any pair-specific position, a bare family head resolves through the visible family to the member covering the position's subject &mdash; at most one, by coverage disjointness (&sect;9.4); none is an error.
 An applied member reference `Head[Subject]` names its member directly, with a subject-agreement check where the position fixes a subject.
 Cross-module coverage collisions between independent extensions surface here, lazily, as hard errors naming both declaring modules.

-**Why this rule.** The former resolution machinery &mdash; module-specificity ranking with orphan permissibility and import-time warnings &mdash; allowed a distant declaration to *win* a silent competition: an import graph change could repoint a site's dispatch with at most a warning.
+**Why this rule.** Any ranking among candidates &mdash; any rule by which one witness beats another without being named &mdash; would let a distant declaration *win* a silent competition: an import-graph change could repoint a site's dispatch with at most a warning.
 Under named coexistence, no such vector exists: every selection is either structurally forced (unique-visible), spelled in the resolving file's own text (tiers 1&ndash;3), or blessed by the one module that owns the contract (tier 5, alterable by no one else); a newly-arriving competitor can convert sites to loud errors or be absorbed by a standing explicit selection, and can never silently change what a site dispatches through.
-Orphan witnesses remain fully admitted &mdash; consumer-driven adaptation of foreign types to foreign classes &mdash; because with ranking gone, admission costs nothing: an orphan competes by name like any other witness.
+Orphan witnesses remain fully admitted &mdash; consumer-driven adaptation of foreign types to foreign concepts &mdash; because with ranking gone, admission costs nothing: an orphan competes by name like any other witness.

 ### 9.16 Overloading on Dispatched Commands

 Three layers of overloading apply to dispatched commands:

-- **Within-class overloading.** Multiple class methods within a single class may share a name when their signatures differ in argument shape; the typechecker disambiguates at the call site by argument types.
+- **Within-concept overloading.** Multiple concept methods within a single concept may share a name when their signatures differ in argument shape; the typechecker disambiguates at the call site by argument types.
-- **Cross-class overloading.** Two distinct classes may each declare a method with the same name.
-If a single type satisfies both classes, a bare call to that name on a value of that type is ambiguous; the error names both classes and the disambiguation forms below.
+- **Cross-concept overloading.** Two distinct concepts may each declare a method with the same name.
+If a single type satisfies both concepts, a bare call to that name on a value of that type is ambiguous; the error names both concepts and the disambiguation forms below.
-- **Non-dispatched overloading.** Ordinary `.cmd`-declared commands and class methods may share a name when their declared types disambiguate at the call site.
+- **Non-dispatched overloading.** Ordinary `.cmd`-declared commands and concept methods may share a name when their declared types disambiguate at the call site.

 The resolution rule is **most-specific-candidate-wins**: among all candidates matching the call's argument shape, the candidate whose declared signature most-specifically matches is selected.
 Ties &mdash; two candidates equally specific &mdash; are rejected at the call site with an "ambiguous call" error, resolvable by a type annotation or by the selection forms below.

 **Witness annotations create no overload distinctions.** Signatures differing only in witness annotations (&sect;9.22) are one overload; the annotation participates in type *checking*, never in overload *selection*.
-Admitting annotation-distinguished overloads would reintroduce silent selection-by-witness through the overload machinery, against the entire design of &sect;9.15.
+Admitting annotation-distinguished overloads would make the overload machinery a silent selection-by-witness channel, against the entire design of &sect;9.15.

 **Selection at a dispatch site: two prefix forms, one position.** The method-prefix parenthesized form disambiguates directly at the call, and its parenthesized name may be of either kind, resolved by the ordinary kind rules (Appendix G) &mdash; a name resolves to one declaration of one kind, so no preference rule between readings exists or is needed: